-What is the data telling us? - On average we attend 316 hyper acute stroke patients per month.
-We are continuing to reliably implement the pre-hospital stroke bundle, with the data in October 2019 demonstrating 98.1% reliability.
+What is the data telling us? - During the last 12 months, on average we attend 318 hyper acute stroke patients per month.
+We are continuing to reliably implement the pre-hospital stroke bundle, with the data in December 2019 demonstrating 97.1% reliability.

 Why? - The Service continues to lead on the pre-hospital recognition and intervention for stroke.
 This includes early recognition of stroke by the Ambulance Control Centre and the New Clinical Response Model approach to tasking for stroke patients.
-Additionally, a dedicated post was in place previously to lead our work in improving care for patients with stroke.
 The introduction of the new PRF software has made it easier for crews to accurately record when they are providing the stroke pre-hospital care bundle.

 What are we doing to sustain this level of implementation? - Implementation of the stroke pre-hospital care bundle will continue to be measured.
 A feedback system for crews and stations is being tested to support continuous improvement.
-The Scottish Government is leading a piece of work to revisit the national stroke pathway to include thrombectomy and the Service will play a key role in this future development, including updating how we measure the components of care for patients with a stroke.
+The Scottish Government is leading a piece of work to revisit the national stroke pathway to include thrombectomy and the Service will play a key role in this future development, including updating how we measure the components of care for patients with a stroke therefore a dedicated Clinical lead has been appointed to lead this work.

-Doc 2019-11-27 Item 06 Board Quality Indicators Performance Report Page 6 Author: Executive Directors Date 2019-11-27 Version 1.0 Review Date: Jan 2020
+Doc 2020-01-29 Item 06 Board Quality Indicators Performance Report Page 7 Author: Executive Directors Date 2020-01-29 Version 1.0 Review Date: March 2020